arkivanov/MVIKotlin/docs/time_travel.md

 #### Using the IntelliJ IDEA plugin

 The IntelliJ IDEA plugin can be used directly from the IDE.
-At the moment, it is only able to connect to Android applications.
+By default it uses `adb` to connect to Android apps.
+However, you can switch to a TCP connection in the settings, so it could also connect to JVM and Darwin/Apple apps.

 ##### How to install